 2. Sleep isn’t linear.
 I always assumed that baby would be born, maybe take a few days to get settled, and then gradually start sleeping longer stretches at night until, somewhere around eight weeks or so, they’d be sleeping through the night.
 HA!
 Ha HA HA!!
 It doesn’t work like that.
 If you have one of those magical babies who sleep through the night, count your lucky stars and sleep when that child is sleeping.
 Because you never know when this will change.
 Babies sleep patterns can be interrupted by anything, it seems.
 Teething, a stuffy nose, a growth spurt, learning a new skill…all of these things mess with your kid’s sleep.

 3. Postpartum recovery is…weird.
 There are so many things going on with your body, so many hormones getting all crazy up in there, so many places that hurt.
-There will be blood, and rock-hard boobs, and spontaneous crying.
+There will be blood, and rock-hard boobs, and spontaneous crying (and I’m not talking about the baby here, ladies).
 You’ll feel overwhelmed, scared, and sore.
 Don’t worry.
 This is all temporary and you will be back to “normal” (a new normal, but still) within a few months.

 4. Breastfeeding hurts.
 But only for a little while.
 It’s totally normal for breastfeeding to hurt the first few weeks.
 But after that, it shouldn’t hurt at all (if it’s still hurting after two weeks, see a lactation consultant).
 So if you are breastfeeding, hang in there – never quit on your worst day.